 Retention.
 We retain personal information for as long as necessary to fulfill the purposes for which we collected it, including for the purposes of satisfying any legal, accounting, or reporting requirements, to establish or defend legal claims, or for fraud prevention purposes.

 To determine the appropriate retention period for personal information, we consider the amount, nature, and sensitivity of the personal information, the potential risk of harm from unauthorized use or disclosure of your personal information, the purposes for which we process your personal information and whether we can achieve those purposes through other means, and the applicable legal requirements.

 In some circumstances we may anonymize your personal information (so that it can no longer be associated with you) in which case we may use this information indefinitely without further notice to you.

-European protection laws give you certain rights regarding your personal information.
-If you are located within the European Union or Switzerland, you may ask us to take the following actions in relation to your personal information that we hold:
+Your rights.
+United Kingdom, Switzerland and European Union data protection laws may give you certain rights regarding your personal information.
+If you are located within these jurisdictions, you may ask us to take the following actions in relation to your personal information that we hold:

 - Access.
 Provide you with information about our processing of your personal information and give you access to your personal information.

 - Correct.
 Update or correct inaccuracies in your personal information.

 - Delete.
 Delete your personal information.